London, England

 Search hotels near London Stadium

-Stratford has transformed since the Olympics, with numerous hotels within walking distance of London Stadium.
+Stratford has transformed since the Olympics, with numerous hotels within walking distance of London Stadium and the best matchday-logistics options anywhere in London for a Premier League ground.

 Hyatt Place London Stratford (Olympic Park, 10-minute walk)